haywire/haywire/README.md

 Haywire uses the event loop based libuv platform layer that node.js is built on top of (also written in C). libuv abstracts IOCP on Windows and epoll/kqueue/event ports/etc. on Unix systems to provide efficient asynchronous I/O on all supported platforms.

 Haywire isn't very useful yet but I wanted to open source it from the very beginning.
-I started experimenting with a HTTP server for Dazzle queries and I decided I would split it into it's own project.
+I started experimenting with a HTTP server for Dazzle queries and I decided I would split it into its own project.

 ## Features
 - Cross platform (Windows, Linux, OSX)